jtplatt99/jtplatt99.github.io/_posts/2021-08-23-Driving in the Rain.markdown

 The Open Weather Map overlay in OsmAnd+.<br><br>
 {: refdef}

-I also was able to get the Open weather Map overlay working in Open Street Map, but I couldn't help but notice that the overlay only displays in blue.
+I also was able to get the Open Weather Map overlay working in Open Street Map, but I couldn't help but notice that the overlay only displays in blue.
 I looked at the API to see if there was away to change the color scheme, but this doesn't seem possible.
 One option could be looking at the [Weather Maps 2.0 API](https://openweathermap.org/api/weather-map-2), but unfortunately this requires a [developer subscription](https://openweathermap.org/price)...and I definitely wasn't planning on paying for that!

 I wasn't happy with the way the overlay worked, but I hit a roadblock, plus my internship was just starting to pick up so I decided to shelf the project for the time being.
 It sat more or less untouched until about a week ago when I was driving back down to Alabama for the start of the fall semester, where, you guessed it, we hit a lot of rain.